Filing for Graduation – Deadlines and Procedure

-Filing for graduation involves filling out the PDF form called the Application for Degree or Certificate that can be found on this PAGE and submitting it to the Registrar.
-If you miss the deadline, apply as soon as possible.
-Please send questions to email@example.com.
-Students who have completed their program requirements are expected to graduate.
+Filing for graduation involves filling out the PDF form called the Application for Degree or Certificate that can be found on this PAGE .
+There are instructions on the form that let you know where to email it.

 Checking for Graduation Approval

 Notification of graduation will be listed in SSOL: SSOL > Academic Profile > Columbia Degrees and Specializations.
 Students who complete their studies in December will have the following February as their official graduation date.

 - Second Wednesday in February

 Once graduated, the “Degree Application Status” will read “There Are No Programs on File” and the newly conferred degree will appear near the bottom of the Academic Profile in the box headed “Columbia Degrees and Specializations”.

 It is the student’s responsibility to stay on track with graduation requirements, and to make sure their Faculty Adviser approves course selections prior to registering for each semester.
 Schedules should be reviewed again if changes are made.

 The Office of the University Registrar provides an Electronic Diploma to graduates.
 Students without any outstanding holds automatically receive their electronic diploma 1-2 weeks after their degree conferral.
 They receive an email from Parchment, our digital vendor, with download instructions.
 For questions, please contact the Diplomas Team at email@example.com.